dracula/sniffnet/INSTALL.md

 #### Activating theme

-Sniffnet comes with a Dracula theme installed by default! <br>
+Sniffnet comes with a Dracula theme installed by default!

 All you have to do is:

 1. Open Sniffnet;